 Sen. Richard Lugar, the third longest-serving member of the Senate, went down to a primary defeat tonight to his Tea Party-backed opponent in the Republican primary.

-State Treasurer Richard Mourdock, backed by tea partiers and conservative campaign groups outside the state, ousted Lugar in Indiana’s GOP primary, the Associated Press projected.
-With 99 percent of Indiana’s precincts reporting late in the night, Mourdock led 61 percent to 39 percent.
+State Treasurer Richard Mourdock, backed by tea partiers and conservative campaign groups outside the state, ousted Lugar in Indiana's GOP primary, the Associated Press projected.
+With votes tallied in more than three quarters of Indiana counties, Mourdock led 61 percent to 39 percent.

 Mourdock will face Democratic Rep. Joe Donnelly in November.

 In Lugar, the Senate would lose one of its few remaining members with a habit of bipartisanship.
 In Mourdock, Lugar has been unseated by a mild-mannered, twice-elected statewide official who wants to eliminate five federal departments and cut more spending than House Budget Chairman Paul Ryan, R-Wis., would.

 "I hope that Richard Mourdock prevails in November so that he can contribute to that Republican majority in the Senate," Lugar said in his concession speech.
 "We are experiencing deep political divisions in our society right now.
 And these divisions have stalemated progress in critical areas.
 These divisions have stalemated progress in critical areas.
 But these divisions are not insurmountable.
 I agree that people of good will, regardless of party, can work together for the benefit of country."

 Mourdock began his acceptance speech by leading a round of applause for Lugar.

 "When I began this campaign, Sen. Lugar was not my enemy.
 He is not now my enemy; he will never be my enemy.
 He was, simply, over the last 15 months, my opponent," Mourdock said.
 "Hoosiers want to see Republicans inside the U.S. Senate take a more conservative track."